jlouis/enacl/README.md

 Every primitive has been stress-tested through the use of Erlang QuickCheck with both *positive* and *negative* testing.
 This has been used to check against memory leaks as well as correct invocation.
 Please report any error so we can extend the test cases to include a randomized test which captures the problem so we generically catch every problem in a given class of errors.

 Positive and negative testing refers to Type I and Type II errors in statistical testing.
 This means false positives—given a *valid* input the function rejects it; as well as false negatives—given an *invalid* input the functions fails to reject that input.

+The problem however, is that while we are testing the API level, we can't really test the strength of the cryptographic primitives.
+We can verify their correctness by trying different standard correctness tests for the primitives, verifying that the output matches the expected one given a specific input.
+But there is no way we can show that the cryptographic primitive has the strength we want.
+Thus, we opted to mostly test the API and its invocation for stability.

 # Overview